Oghma-Infinium/Vagabond-Remastered/Documentation/CONFIG.md

 Vagabond Remastered is by default designed to be played with a controller.
 However, the list ships with a premade mouse and keyboard configuration, designed for the list.
 In order to activate the mouse and keyboard config, please follow the steps below:

- 1. Navigate to the `Optionals` separator under the Optional Addons section in the **left pane** of MO2.
+ 1. Navigate to the `OPTIONAL ADDONS` separator under the Optional Addons section in the **left pane** of MO2.
  2. Activate the `Settings for M&KB gameplay` mod.
  3. Boot up the game.
  4. Open settings -> controlls and reset keybinds.